 The Louise Hopkins Underwood Center for the Arts (LHUCA) has a main building with four art galleries that showcase over 20 annual exhibits featuring local and international artists.
 Art lovers will especially enjoy a trip to the LHUCA.

 Located in the Cultural District of Lubbock, this arts center also hosts the monthly First Friday Art Trail.
-This free art event brings over 3,000 visitors to the Louise Hopkins Underwood Center every month.
+This free art event brings over 3,000 visitors to the Louise Hopkins Underwood Center monthly.

 The Firehouse Theatre, Plaza Stage, and the Christine DeVitt Icehouse are also part of the Louise Hopkins Underwood Center, with live performances at each venue.
 In addition, each space hosts various programs, such as concerts, art lectures, and dance productions.

-Or, if you visit Lubbock in the fall, you may be able to see one of the many films shown during the famous Flatland Film Festival.
-Whether you are interested in hearing the Lubbock Symphony Orchestra, watching the Flatlands Dance Theatre, or seeing a family-friendly concert, Lubbock has it all!
+Or, if you visit Lubbock in the fall, you may see one of the many films shown during the famous Flatland Film Festival.

 14. Cactus Theater